RNNFast: An Accelerator for Recurrent Neural Networks Using Domain Wall Memory: Evaluation

 \subsection{RNNFast Parameter Tuning}

 We also conduct a sensitivity analysis on number of LSTM units per tile.
 Figure \ref{fig:LSTM_Tile} illustrates the tile input buffer energy versus different number of LSTMs per tile for different network size.
 As the number of LSTMs per tile increases, the power/area overhead for the within tile bus increases super-linearly.
 The minimum energy point is different depending on the size of the network.
 The 64 LSTM units per tile represents a reasonable compromise for medium-to-large networks.
-The maximum input race track size is also 64.
-Since most networks have an equal number of inputs and LSTM cells, having 64 LSTM units per tile makes the chaining in the design very storage-efficient without any blank race track cells.
-In the case of lower/higher number of LSTM units than number of racetrack cells, we have to hire more tiles to map a network (need more input racetracks to fit the data) while some tiles will be partially underutilized.